-San Diego, California October 5, 2000
+San Diego, California November 17, 2000

-NEWGEN RESULTS CORPORATION PROXY SOLICITED BY THE BOARD OF DIRECTORS FOR THE SPECIAL MEETING OF STOCKHOLDERS TO BE HELD ON , 2000
+NEWGEN RESULTS CORPORATION PROXY SOLICITED BY THE BOARD OF DIRECTORS FOR THE SPECIAL MEETING OF STOCKHOLDERS TO BE HELD ON DECEMBER 20, 2000

-The undersigned hereby appoints [Gerald L. Benowitz and Samuel Simkin], and each of them, as attorneys and proxies of the undersigned, with full power of substitution, to vote all of the shares of stock of Newgen Results Corporation which the undersigned may be entitled to vote at the Special Meeting of Stockholders of Newgen Results Corporation to be held in
+The undersigned hereby appoints Gerald L. Benowitz and Samuel Simkin, and each of them, as attorneys and proxies of the undersigned, with full power of substitution, to vote all of the shares of stock of Newgen Results Corporation which the undersigned may be entitled to vote at the Special Meeting of Stockholders of Newgen Results Corporation to be held at the company's offices at 12680 High Bluff Drive, Suite 300, San Diego, CA 92130 on December 20, 2000, at 7:00 a.m. (local time), and at any and all postponements, continuations and adjournments thereof, with all powers that the undersigned would possess if personally present, upon and in respect of the following matters and in accordance with the following instructions, with discretionary authority as to any and all other matters that may properly come before the meeting.